Signum/ispmail-bookworm-ansible/README.md

     my.mail.server ansible_ssh_host=[IP address of the server]

-Edit the file `ansible/group_vars/all` to suit your needs (domain name, admin IP addresses, etc.)
+Edit the file `ansible/group_vars/all` to suit your needs:

+- change all the passwords to something different
+- set `ispmail_domain` to the first email domain you want to start with
+- set `ispmail_fqdn` to the fully-qualified domain name of the server.
+It is used for the URL of the webmail and rspamd interface.

 …and run: